Organizing my git issues in org mode

 From there, everything falls back into the standard Org workflow.
 Issues can be scheduled, tagged, filtered, and viewed in the agenda just like any other task.

 I primarily use GitLab, so that backend came first.
 However, I didn’t want gom to be tied to a single platform.
 Supporting GitHub and Gitea felt like the natural next step, even if I wouldn’t use them as heavily.
-Instead of implementing everything manually, I used Gemini to help generate parts of the GitHub and Gitea integrations.
+Instead of implementing everything manually, I used Gemini and Claude to help generate parts of the GitHub and Gitea integrations.

 Setup